vlang/v/doc/docs.md

 ## Functions 2

-### Pure functions by default
+### Immutable function args by default, mutable args have to be marked on call

+In V function args are immutable by default, mutable args have to be marked on call.
-V functions are pure by default, meaning that their return values are a function of their arguments only, and their evaluation has no side effects (besides I/O).
+Since there are also no globals, that means that functions' return values are a function of their arguments only, and their evaluation has no side effects (unless the function uses I/O).

-This is achieved by a lack of global variables and all function arguments being immutable by default, even when [references](#references) are passed.
+Function arguments are immutable by default even when [references](#references) are passed.

 V is not a purely functional language however.